Arrow Electronics Offers Engineering Support To Indian Iot Solutions Developers

 Some of the key features of RedPill STM32G0 series-based development board:

-Simplified Programming: It is equipped with a USB to UART Silicon Labs CP2102 bridge, simplifying programming efforts.
+It is equipped with a USB to UART Silicon Labs – CP2102 bridge, simplifying programming efforts.

 About Arrow Electronics